mrozycki/rustmas/webapi/README.md

 source "$HOME/.cargo/env"
 ```

-Then you will need to install `migrant` for running database migrations,
+Then you will need to install `trunk` to serve the frontend code and add
-`trunk` to serve the frontend code and add a WASM target for Rust to compile
+a WASM target for Rust to compile the frontend.
-the frontend.
 This can be done with:

 ```
-cargo install migrant --features sqlite cargo install trunk rustup target add wasm32-unknown-unknown
+cargo install trunk
+rustup target add wasm32-unknown-unknown
 ```